ut-si-ch/Flipkart-Customer-Service-Satisfaction-Classification/README.md

 ---

 ##  Project Overview
-Flipkart relies on customer support to resolve issues, but **low CSAT scores** often signal poor service experiences, risk of churn, and reduced loyalty.
-This project applied **ML + statistical testing** to classify customer satisfaction from support interaction data.
+Flipkart relies on customer support to resolve issues, but **low CSAT scores** often signal poor service experiences, risk of churn, and reduced loyalty.This project applied **ML + statistical testing** to classify customer satisfaction from support interaction data.

 ---